Skip to content

 When seasoning a turkey, you can use whatever spices you like.
 Some people prefer to use a simple mixture of salt, pepper, and herbs like thyme or rosemary.
 Others like to get a bit more creative with their seasonings.
 Make sure you rub the entire outside of the turkey skin for good results.

 When cooking a turkey at 250 you are using a much lower temperature than normal.
-Cooking at this low temperature increases the cook time and slow cooks the turkey or turkey breast.
+Cooking at this low temperature increases the cooking time and slow cooks the turkey or turkey breast.

 PRO TIP: When cooking a turkey, it is best to cook it at a high temperature.
 This will ensure that the skin is crispy and the meat is cooked through.
 For best results, cook your turkey at 350 degrees Fahrenheit.